 This creates a dynamic in the development community that supports Technical Debt, when required, and prevents the cost of Technical Debt from becoming out of control.

 The CFO and Management will appreciate your efforts

 Wisdom Pearl # 116 - The Modern Developer’s Mantra

 … And Practice My Chosen Science Second

 The following two tabs change content below.

-I am a Principal Architect at Liquid Hub in the Philadelphia area specializing in Agile Practices, Driven Development (TDD) and Acceptance Test Driven Development (ATDD) using Behavior Driven Development (BDD) as my bridge to Agile User Stories acceptance criteria in Domain Driven Design (DDD) using true RESTful services.
+I am a Principal Architect at Liquid Hub in the Philadelphia area specializing in Agile Practices as a Certified Scrum Master (CSM).
+I use Test Driven Development (TDD) and Acceptance Test Driven Development (ATDD) with Behavior Driven Development (BDD) as my bridge to Agile User Stories Acceptance Criteria in a Domain Driven Design (DDD) implementing true RESTful services